-- Before continuing, delete the old email account from MacMail that was connected to your old hosting provider.
+- Delete the old email account from MacMail that was connected to your old hosting provider.

-- Add the address back to MacMail, but this time make sure it connects to your DreamHost mail server.
+- Add the address back to MacMail using your DreamHost email credentials.

-- A pop-up opens.
-Navigate on your computer to the location you backed up email above.
-In this example, it's in a folder titled 'MacMail_Backup'.
+- When the pop-up message opens, navigate on your computer to the location where you backed up the email.
+In this example, it's in a folder titled MacMail_Backup.

-- In the next window, confirm all of the files are what you'd like to import.
-Then click the Continue button.
+- In the next window, confirm that all of the files are what you'd like to import and then click the Continue button.